sungju881203/wdi_slot_machine/README.md

 ##How to play

 ###Manual
-This is a simple slot machine game with GA instructor's faces.
+ This is a simple slot machine game with GA instructors' faces.
 Click spin button to play
 Click stop button to stop the spin

 ##How it works